 Aydin

 After a week on the beach in Kusadasi, it was time for me to move to the next destination during my travel across Turkey, in July and August 2019.
 I originally planned to go directly to Antalya, to spend some more time by the sea.
 But when I checked how to go there, I discovered that there were no direct buses from Kusadasi.
-First, I had to go to Aydin and then from Aydin to Antalya.
+I had to go to Aydin first and then from Aydin to Antalya.

 So, as I had to stop in Aydin, I decided to stay there for two nights.
 That way, I would shorten a long journey and would see one more place in Turkey.